Live Activities implementation tutorial

 Step 4: Update and end Live Activities via push

-Once a Live Activity is started and its activity update token has been forwarded to Adobe Experience Platform, Adobe Journey Optimizer can remotely update or end the Live Activity by sending push notifications.
+Once a Live Activity is running (whether started locally or remotely), Adobe Journey Optimizer can update or end it by sending push notifications to the activity update token.

 The timestamp field in the payload must always be greater than the timestamp of the previous start or update.
 If the timestamp is equal to or older than the last known value, the system ignores the payload and the Live Activity will not be updated.